Toyota Prius Prime Insurance Rates

 Additional Rate Details

-The chart below details average Toyota Prius Prime insurance rates for other coverage scenarios.
+The chart below shows estimated Toyota Prius Prime insurance rates for different risk profiles and scenarios.

-- The cost that insures a teen driver with full coverage can cost as much as $4,936
+- The cost for full coverage for a teen driver may cost $4,936

-Insurance rates for a Toyota Prius Prime can also vary considerably based on the model year and trim level, your age and driving habits, and liability limits and deductibles.
+Insurance rates for a Toyota Prius Prime can also vary considerably based on your driver profile, the trim level of your Prius Prime, and policy deductibles and limits.

-An older driver with no violations or accidents and higher comprehensive and collision deductibles could pay as little as $1,200 every 12 months on average for full coverage.
-Rates are much higher for teen drivers, since even teens with perfect driving records should be prepared to pay at least $4,900 a year.
+More mature drivers with a clean driving record and high deductibles may pay as little as $1,200 every 12 months on average for full coverage.
+Rates are highest for teen drivers, where even good drivers can expect to pay upwards of $4,900 a year.
 View Rates by Age

-Where you live also has a big influence on Toyota Prius Prime insurance rates.
-A middle-age driver might find rates as low as $960 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,800 on average in New York, Michigan, and Florida.
+Where you live also has a big influence on Toyota Prius Prime insurance prices.
+A middle-age driver might find rates as low as $880 a year in states like Idaho, Maine, and Iowa, or as much as $1,900 on average in Michigan, Louisiana, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |